gvwilson/sdxjs/en/src/data-table/index.md

 ### Varying filter behavior {: .exercise}

-How does our decision about which storage format is better change if we keep 1% of rows when filtering instead of one third?
+How does our decision about which storage format is better change if we keep 1% of rows when filtering instead of one-third?
 What if we keep 90% of rows?

 ### Filtering by strings {: .exercise}